USDAForestService/fs-open-forest-platform/README.md

 A running Postgresql database is required in order to run the server locally.
 Please make sure you have installed [Postgresql](https://www.postgresql.org/) locally and created a database for this project.

+##### Transactions
+The database can support promisified transactions by leveraging the `server/dba/migrations/modules/transaction.js`

+## Special use shared ID sequence
+in order to have a shared ID across new permit types an `ALTER TABLE` query must be used.
+See migration `36` how to construct this.

 #### Environment Variables

 There are environment variables that are required to be set in order to run tests